-Tessa Schwartz is a partner in the San Francisco office and co-chair of the firm’s Technology Transactions Group.
+Tessa Schwartz is a partner in the San Francisco office and co-chair of the firm’s global Technology Transactions Group.
 She has an active practice counseling companies on intellectual property issues, and negotiating complex intellectual property and commercial agreements.
-She advises on a range of strategic transactions, including key patent licenses and acquisitions, technology procurement agreements and complex development, collaboration, joint-venture and distribution deals.
+She advises on a range of strategic transactions, including key patent licenses and acquisitions, technology procurement agreements, and complex development, collaboration, joint-venture and distribution deals.
 Ms. Schwartz also regularly advises companies on the IP aspects of their M&A transactions.

 Ms. Schwartz provides clients with prelitigation and litigation advice.
 She frequently advises executives and senior management on strategic business, legal and commercial issues, including the structuring of transactions, risk management and contract compliance.
 She also counsels clients with respect to a wide variety of IP issues, including patent exhaustion and implied licenses, standing and standards, the protection of trade secrets and the development and distribution of open-source software.

 In addition to her transactional expertise, Ms. Schwartz’s litigation background includes representing clients in arbitration, as well as in state and federal courts in such areas as antitrust, false advertising, unfair competition, breach of contract, securities, trademark, copyright and trade secret law.
 Her litigation experience includes complex, multidistrict and class action litigation, as well as appellate advocacy.